 In Film Studies you are introduced to a wide range of film histories and cultures, covering everything from the Hollywood blockbuster to world cinema.
 You will study films from a variety of time periods, including recent releases.

 You will be encouraged to draw connections between your own experiences of cinema and film theory and there will be many opportunities, during your learning, to benefit from your lecturers’ cutting edge research in aspects of film – from, for example, the cultural meaning of zombie cinema to development of the British crime film.
 Learning takes place in the screening room and in lecture and seminar rooms and takes a variety of forms including small-group discussion, film screenings, lectures, seminars, one-to-one tutorials and essay preparation sessions.
 Strong emphasis is placed on interaction and debate between lecturers and students and between students themselves.
 Assignments are largely essays and presentations but there will be occasional opportunities, too, to work towards less conventional outcomes, including short films.

-For more information about teaching, learning and assessment on this course, please see the single honours course pages for Drama & Performance and Film Studies.
+For more information about teaching, learning and assessment on this course, please see the single honours course pages for Theatre, Acting and Performance and Film Studies.

 For comprehensive details on the aims and intended learning outcomes of the course, and the means by which these are achieved through learning, teaching and assessment, please download the latest Film Studies programme specification and Theatre, Acting & Performance programme specification.